Looking for the top spots where to stay in Phoenix? This guide to the top areas and accommodations is here to show you all the best places in Phoenix!

 Need to quickly find a place to stay in Phoenix?
 Here’s my top 3 picks across the city!

 Budget—Clarendon: I love this fun retro place set in a modern and stylish boutique hotel.
 They have three different room types, including suites if you’re traveling with a large group.
-Some of the rooms and hotel areas are also cannabis-friendly, because, well, when in Phoenix…
+Some of the rooms and hotel areas are also cannabis-friendly because, well, when in Phoenix…

 Make sure to check out the pool in your free time—complete with cabanas and underwater speakers.
 Clarendon is within walking distance of the convention center, several shops, and some of the best restaurants in the city.

 Mid-Range—Found:Re Hotel: This is another great hotel with a wonderful rotating artwork display.
 The restaurant is top-notch, so make sure to eat a meal or two there before checking out.
 And it’s in a great area filled with lots of others as well!

 Luxury—Hermosa Inn: This boutique hotel in Paradise Valley is one of my favorite spots in the entire valley.
 You have to try Lon’s, their on-site restaurant.
 It’s my favorite, offering a trifecta of great food, impeccable service, and a gorgeous setting.
-Many of the herbs and some of the produce is grown in their onsite garden.
+Many of the herbs and some of the produce are grown in their onsite garden.
 Make sure to grab a seat outside by the beautiful fountain.

-The rooms are intimate with wood furniture and warm fireplaces.
-The pool is also stunning and they offer amazing service all around.
+The rooms are intimate, with wood furniture and warm fireplaces.
+The pool is also stunning, and they offer amazing service all around.
 If you’re looking to be pampered, this is your place.

 Resort—The Phoenician: I stayed here for a business conference years ago and still can’t get it out of my head.
 This place is gorgeous!